-Cha Dao - The Way Of Tea - A daily practice sitting with tea
+Cha Dao - The Way Of Tea and A daily mindfulness practice with tea

 What is Cha Dao?